duaren/Travelly/README.md

-WEB PAGE MOCKUP INTEGRATION | Integration de Maquette Web
+# WEB PAGE MOCKUP INTEGRATION | Integration de Maquette Web

 Summer is here so I decided to share this handemade template for all travelling lovers...

+# Original PSD file

-You can find the original PSD file on this link: https://gumroad.com/l/vbfdu
+**You can find the original PSD file on this link: https://gumroad.com/l/vbfdu

-And download it for free:  https://gumroad.com/d/d4da618ea88f103abf81b64dbb8a176f
+**And download it for free:  https://gumroad.com/d/d4da618ea88f103abf81b64dbb8a176f